Visionary Archetype Overview

 Problem-Solving with a Visionary

-Open exploration engages Visionaries most effectively when it leads toward a concrete and actionable plan.
-Use structure to focus ideas without shutting them down.
+Open exploration engages Visionaries most effectively when it transitions into defined action.
+Structure should focus ideas without prematurely constraining them.

 • Start broad, then narrow with criteria